 1. Headaches and irritability

 Headaches and mood changes are common when you change your eating habits.
 “The best way to reduce these symptoms is to ease into the cleanse,” Goodman says.
 “Slowly cut back on sugar, coffee, and processed food so it’s not a dramatic change for your body.”
-Also, drink lots of fluids—about half your body weight in ounces daily is a good rule of thumb—to stay hydrated.
+Also, drink lots of fluids—about half your body weight in ounces daily is a good suggestion—to stay hydrated.

 Cleanse fatigue is also pretty common.
 “This has to a lot to do with the change in your eating habits and it will pass in time,” Goodman says.
 Changes in your metabolism can also contribute to feeling über tired during a cleanse, as can calorie deficiency—so if you notice your fatigue lasts longer than a few days, take a look at your diet and make sure you're eating enough.